okfn/handbook/text/appendix/glossary.rst

     Numerical data that, if you plot all possible values, has no gaps.
 E.g.
     Sizes (you can be 155.55 or 155.56cm tall etc.) Compare to :term:`Discrete Data`

+  Boolean logic
+    A form of algebra in which all values are reduced to either TRUE or FALSE.